RAbeyrathna/T2A2-Game-Library-API/README.md

 The `game_genre` model takes the primary key from the `genre` model as a foreign key and also takes the primary key of the `game` model.

 This model can then represent the many to many relationship between the `genre` and `game` models.

+Similar to the `Library_item` model, there is a unique contraint defined to prevent any games from having a duplicate genre defined to it.

 `Platform Model`